Hoaihx123/Build-mini-Database/README.md

 - .exit - exit and save the data

 The application is written in C, data is deployed in B+ tree and saved in data.db file.
 We read and flush data into the file through structs Pager.
-Pager contains an array of pointers to pages as the page is read from the hard drive, each page is 4 kb long and stores the data of a node in tree B.
+Pager contains an array of pointers to pages as the page is read from the hard drive, each page is 4 kb long and stores the data of a node in B-tree.